 Despite the obvious flaws in this (paper thin) story, that’s great television.

 Tennant was absolutely superb throughout.
-Of course the scenes with Wilf shone again, but there were other moments too that sang, such as his conversation with Simm near the beginning of the episode.
-Of course there was the requisite RTD dollop of spectacle (Wilf as Skywalker, the Doctor as skydiver) that ultimately went nowhere in hindsight.
+Of course, the scenes with Wilf shone again, but there were other moments too that sang, such as his conversation with Simm near the beginning of the episode.
+There was also the requisite RTD dollop of spectacle (Wilf as Skywalker, the Doctor as skydiver) that ultimately went nowhere in hindsight.
 But mostly this was Tennant’s hour (or rather 73 minutes) to shine, and he was riveting.
 For a Doctor which might superficially be more known for his exuberance, it’s his melancholy which resonates more.

 Did Davies subconsciously know he was channeling previous regeneration stories?
 I strongly suspect he was… as they were most certainly there.
 Pertwee dying from radiation and traveling for a while before finally succumbing.
 Tennant acting almost as the Logopolis Watcher looking out for Mickey and Martha.
 And of course–most strongly since they’re linked both in story and heritage, Tennant offering himself to save just one other soul, just as Davison did in The Caves of Androzani.
 Well done sir.